Kinokkory/wiwinwlh/tutorial.md

 Hint and Mueval
 ---------------

-GHC itself can actually interpreter arbitrary Haskell source on the fly by hooking into the GHC's bytecode interpreter ( the same used for GHCi ).
+GHC itself can actually interpret arbitrary Haskell source on the fly by hooking into the GHC's bytecode interpreter ( the same used for GHCi ).
 The hint package allows us to parse, typecheck, and evaluate arbitrary strings into arbitrary Haskell programs and evaluate them.